 Just as a slick suit or two-piece skirt and shell can serve as elegant wedding attire, the wedding jumpsuit has made its made its way to the top of the trend list as an alternative to cocktail dresses and gowns.
 It’s perfect for the gal who likes to make a more unique statement (or get her comfortable dance on), while blending effortlessly into a crowd or photos.

 As with all occasion wear, it’s all about the fabric and palette:

-The Bridal Jumpsuit
+Bridal Jumpsuit Picks

-Wedding Jumpsuits For Guests
+Jumpsuits for Wedding Guests

 Throw a LBJ (little black jumpsuit) into the lineup or choose something with a vibrant print for weddings with a bold theme.
 Either choice will come off just as polished (once you add the right heels and accessories course) to give you the more formal feeling you’re used to.